junxit/us-congress-bills-116/bill.md

   - **(E)** An entity providing commuter rail passenger transportation or intercity rail passenger transportation (as those terms are defined in section 24102 of title 49, United States Code).
   - **(F)** The owner of a vessel for which section 3507 of title 46, United States Code, applies.
   - **(G)** A transportation network company.
+  - **(H)** A for-hire vehicle company.
+- **(2)** *For-hire vehicle company* The term “for-hire vehicle company” means an entity that—
+  - **(A)** provides passenger transportation in a motor vehicle in exchange for compensation; and
+  - **(B)** is authorized by a State or local government entity as a taxicab service, limousine service, livery service, black car service, sedan service, chauffeur service, or any other similar category of for-hire transportation service.
+- **(3)** *FVC driver* The term “FVC driver” means an individual who is employed, contracted by, or otherwise affiliated with a for-hire vehicle company to provide transportation services to the public.
+- **(4)** *FVC personnel* The term “FVC personnel” means an employee or contractor of a covered for-vehicle company, other than a FVC driver.
-- **(2)** *Sexual assault* The term “sexual assault” means the occurrence of an act that constitutes any nonconsensual sexual act proscribed by Federal, tribal, or State law, including when the victim lacks capacity to consent.
+- **(5)** *Sexual assault* The term “sexual assault” means the occurrence of an act that constitutes any nonconsensual sexual act proscribed by Federal, tribal, or State law, including when the victim lacks capacity to consent.
-- **(3)** *TNC driver* The term TNC driver means an individual who is employed, contracted by, or otherwise affiliated with a transportation network company to provide transportation services (also known as ride-sharing) to the public.
+- **(6)** *TNC driver* The term TNC driver means an individual who is employed, contracted by, or otherwise affiliated with a transportation network company to provide transportation services (also known as ride-sharing) to the public.
-- **(4)** *TNC personnel* The term “TNC personnel” means an employee or contractor of a covered transportation network company, other than a TNC driver.
+- **(7)** *TNC personnel* The term “TNC personnel” means an employee or contractor of a covered transportation network company, other than a TNC driver.
-- **(5)** *Transportation network company* The term transportation network company—
+- **(8)** *Transportation network company* The term transportation network company—
   - **(A)** means a corporation, partnership, sole proprietorship, or other entity, that uses a digital network to connect riders to drivers affiliated with the entity in order for the driver to transport the rider using a vehicle owned, leased, or otherwise authorized for use by the driver to a point chosen by the rider; and
   - **(B)** does not include a shared-expense carpool or vanpool arrangement that is not intended to generate profit for the driver.
-- **(6)** *Transportation sexual assault or harassment incident* The term transportation sexual assault or harassment incident means the occurrence, or reasonably suspected occurrence, of an act that—
+- **(9)** *Transportation sexual assault or harassment incident* The term transportation sexual assault or harassment incident means the occurrence, or reasonably suspected occurrence, of an act that—
   - **(A)** constitutes sexual assault or sexual harassment; and
   - **(B)** is committed—
-    - **(i)** by a passenger or a member of the personnel of a covered entity, or in the case of a TNC, a TNC driver of the covered entity, against another passenger or member of personnel or TNC driver of the covered entity; and
+    - **(i)** by a passenger or a member of the personnel of a covered entity, or in the case of a TNC, a TNC driver of the covered entity, against another passenger or member of personnel or TNC driver of the covered entity, or in the case of a for-hire vehicle company, an FVC driver of the covered entity, against another passenger or member of personnel or an FVC driver of the covered entity; and
     - **(ii)** within—
       - **(I)** a vehicle of the covered entity that is transporting passengers, including aircraft, rolling stock, motorcoaches, and ferries; or
       - **(II)** an area in which passengers are entering or exiting such a vehicle.